astrxnomo/discord-ticket-bot-py/README.md

 # Get Started
-A discord ticket bot created with python, using discord components such as buttons and selectors.
+A discord ticket bot created with python, using discord components such as buttons and select menus.

 We suggest you be familiar with discord.py and python.
 This is a Ticket Bot guide so it couldn't contain a lot of python explanations.